jxtin-esp/AI-robotic-arm-Portfolio/README.md

-# Glove-Arm-Portfolio-
+# AI-Robotic-arm-Portfolio-
-A robotic arm controller by a wearable glove.
+A robotic arm controlled by a local AI model.